ch3n9w/dev/README.md

 ## Noteable Info

 - Kitty
-  - use JetbrainMono Nerd Font and LXGW WenKai, please install them by yourself.
+  - use JetbrainMono Nerd Font and LXGW WenKai
 - Tmux
   - use with `kitty --config ~/.config/kitty/tmux-mode.conf`, otherwise some keybindings will conflict with kitty.
-  - commonly used shortcuts dont require prefix key, which can still be used though
   - use tmux-continuum and resurrect to restore sessions.
 - Zsh
   - you can add software settings in `zsh/zsh/software`